chprat/dotfiles/README.md

 ### Running the linters

-To run the linters of this repository, *docker* is required.
+To run the linters of this repository, *docker* or *podman* is required.
 Follow [Install docker](#install-docker) for a guide how to install it.
 The linters then can be run with the `lint.sh` script.

 ## Install docker